-In the event an employee is affected by a communicable or life-threatening disease or illness, recommendations regarding the employee's fitness for continued duty and contact with students and other staff will be made on a case-by-case basis by the Assistant Superintendent of Human Resources.
+In the event an employee is affected by a communicable or life-threatening disease or illness, recommendations regarding the employee's fitness for continued duty and contact with students and other staff will be made on a case-by-case basis by the Chief Human Resources Officer.
 The recommendations will be based on, but not limited to:

 - 1. Medical reports regarding the condition of the employee; - 2.
-The type of duties and interaction in the work place required of the employee in performance of his/her assignment; - 3.
-The impact of continued employment on the affected employee, students and others in the work place;

-- 4. Consideration of "reasonable accommodations" in the employment of the affected employee pursuant to Section 504 of the Rehabilitation Act when applicable, and - 5.
+The type of duties and interaction in the work place required of the employee in performance of their assignment; - 3.
+The impact of continued employment on the affected employee, students and others in the work place; - 4.
+Consideration of "reasonable accommodations" in the employment of the affected employee pursuant to Section 504 of the Rehabilitation Act when applicable, and - 5.
 Input and recommendations from public health officials and others.